habitat-sh/on-prem-builder/pkg-sync/README.md

 Examples:

+Note that the public builder tokens used in the examples below must be associated with a valid license key.
+See [these instructions](../on-prem-docs/bootstrap-core.md#add-a-license-key) on entering a license key.

 Sync all the latest core LTS-2024 packages that you do not already have from the public builder and upload them to your on-prem builder instance.

 ```